sapcc/limes/docs/operators/config.md

 | `sharev2/shares` | Calculated as `shares_per_pool * count(pools) - share_networks`. |
 | `sharev2/share_snapshots` | Calculated as `snapshots_per_share` times the above value. |
 | `sharev2/share_capacity`<br>`sharev2/snapshot_capacity` | Calculated as `sum(pool.capabilities.totalCapacityGB)`, then divided among those two resources according to the `capacity_balance` (see below). |

+The last four of these five resources consider only pools with the share type that appears first in `manila.share_types` (to match the behavior of the quota plugin).
+For any other share type listed in `manila.share_types`, capacities will be reported analogously for `sharev2/shares_${share_type}` etc. by considering pools with that share type.

+### Capacity balance

 The capacity balance is defined as